The Library’s Mission

 Donating Books

-Forbes Library accepts for donation new and used books, audio books, CDs, Videos and DVDs in good, clean condition.
-The Library does not accept textbooks, magazines, outdated Reference books or items in poor condition (torn, worn, dirty, moldy, smelly).
-Please bring items to the Administrative Office or the Circulation Desk for donation.
+Forbes Library accepts donations of new and used books, audiobooks, CDs, and DVDs in good, clean condition.
+The Library does not accept textbooks, outdated Reference books or items in poor condition.
+Please bring items to the Circulation Desk for donation.

-The Library staff evaluates donations for acceptance into the collection by the same criteria for which materials are selected for purchase.
+The Library staff evaluates donations for addition into the collection by the same criteria that materials are selected for purchase.
 See the Materials Selection part of this policy for more information.
-All gifts will become the property of the Trustees of Forbes Library and are retained or disposed of according to this policy’s Selection Criteria.
+All gifts become the property of the Trustees of Forbes Library and are retained or disposed of according to this policy’s Selection Criteria.
 Gifts not accepted into the collection may be put into a book sale to benefit the Library.

 Gifts are accepted based on criteria in the Collection Policy.
 All accepted and accessioned items become the legal property of the Trustees of Forbes Library and will be administered and governed by the Collection Policy.
 Items may not be left at the Library for evaluation.
 A “Deed of Gift Form” (see Appendix B) signed by the donor and the Library is required.
-For the Calvin Coolidge Presidential Library and Museum or the Hampshire Room for Local History and Genealogy, please contact the Archivist to discuss your donation.
-For gifts of art and photography please contact the Arts & Music Librarian to discuss your donation.
+For the Calvin Coolidge Presidential Library and Museum, the Hampshire Room for Local History and Genealogy, and gifts of art and photography please contact those departments directly.
+See also : Special Collections Policy.

 Objection to Library Materials